eltaline/bolt/README.md

 Writing big values causes fragmententation of the backing file, requiring regular compaction to avoid infinite file growth.
-Bigboltdb provides a Compact() api call to do this, and a mechanism to establish regular, automatic compaction by setting the `db.CompactAfterCommitCount` field.
+BigBoltDB provides a Compact() api call to do this, and a mechanism to establish regular, automatic compaction by setting the `db.CompactAfterCommitCount` field.

-Other than this one change, bigboltdb is simple, friendly fork of boltdb.
+Other than this one change, BigBoltDB is simple, friendly fork of BoltDB.

 We intend stay completely compatable and to maintain 100% compatibility with upstream by merging any updates.

-This fork was required because the author of boltdb, sadly, does not wish to support compaction within boltdb.
+This fork was required because the author of
+BoldDB, sadly, does not wish to support compaction within boltdb.
 Refer to https://github.com/boltdb/bolt/issues/674 and https://github.com/boltdb/bolt/pull/679 for the discussion.